-As most of you know, late last year I made a big career change from being the Grants Manager at the SC Arts Commission, to working in Community Impact at .
+As most of you know, late last year I made a big career change from being the Grants Manager at the SC Arts Commission, to working in Community Impact at United Way of the Midlands.
 I loved working in the arts and continue to support the arts in every way I can.
 But as I looked at the people around me in the city I happily call home and saw how many were hungry, homeless, uneducated, and suffering, I wanted to help.

-When United Way launched with their and needed volunteers to help give out information about our services at the Soda City Farmers Market, I happy signed up!
+When United Way launched National Volunteer Week with their Day of Action and needed volunteers to help give out information about our services at the Soda City Farmers Market, I happy signed up!

 There was just one thing…I had to wear this shirt…